todogroup/ospology/ospo-book/content/pt-br/02-chapter.md

 Sometimes, organizational stakeholders assume that their product isn't using any open source components because their end product isn't open source.
 However, when you look at the entire software supply chain you can see that nearly all software contains open source dependencies or artifacts.
 If the contributors working on those open source projects decided to leave, the project could become obsolete or a target for security vulnerabilities.
 This affects any software the organization uses or sells, and could directly impact its reputation, performance, or revenue.

-An OSPO can help by understanding and actively managing use of open source compenents in your software.
+An OSPO can help by understanding and actively managing use of open source components in your software.

 #### How the OSPO Helps